-- The center of Eta is located about 135 miles northnortheast of Managua, Nicaragua and moving west at 7 mph. - Maximum sustained winds are near 50 mph, and Eta should become a remnant low on Thursday. - Eta will turn west-northwestward and accelerate through Thursday morning.
-A turn toward the north and northeast is expected Thursday night and Friday. - The remnants will redevelop in the western Caribbean Friday or Saturday, with Eta regaining tropical storm strength.
-However, the details on the track and intensity will remain uncertain until the system moves back over water Friday.
-Key Messages TEMA FDEI From the National Hurricane Center Key Messages for Tropical Storm Eta Advisory 15: 4:00 AM EST Wed Nov 04, 2020 1.
-Through Friday evening, heavy rainfall from Eta will lead to catastrophic, life-threatening flash flooding and river flooding across portions of Central America, along with landslides in areas of higher terrain.
-Flash and river flooding is also possible across Jamaica, southeast Mexico, El Salvador, southern Haiti, and the Cayman Islands.
+- The center of Eta is located about 100 miles east of Tegucigalpa, Honduras and moving west at 7 mph. - Maximum sustained winds are near 40 mph, and Eta should become a tropical depression and remnant low overnight. - Eta will turn toward the north and northeast Thursday and Friday, moving back into the western Caribbean.
+The remnants will redevelop back into a tropical storm. - However, the details on the track and intensity will remain uncertain until the system moves back over water Friday. - Once the storm is near South Florida, Eta may move westward into the eastern Gulf of Mexico.
+Key Messages TEAN FDE From the National Hurricane Center Key Messages for Tropical Storm Eta Advisory 17: 3:00 PM CST Wed Nov 04, 2020 1.
+Through Monday morning, heavy rainfall from Eta will lead to catastrophic, life-threatening flash flooding and river flooding across portions of Central America, along with landslides in areas of higher terrain.
+Flash and river flooding is also possible across Jamaica, southeast Mexico, the Cayman Islands and western Cuba.
 2. Eta is forecast to regain tropical storm strength before it moves across portions of Cuba and approaches southern Florida this weekend.
 While it is too soon to determine the exact timing, magnitude, and location of possible impacts from wind and rainfall, interests in Cuba, southern Florida and the Florida Keys should monitor the progress of Eta through the week.